Tokarzewski/digital_standards/spreadsheets/README.md

 # Spreadsheets

-Spreadsheets from different sources that contain EPB methodologies and equations.
+Spreadsheets from different sources that contain methodologies and equations from the PN, EN and ISO standards.

 # Sources